mgrojo/coap_spark/README.md

 ```
 alr gnatprove
 ```
-The full proof in silver mode is still work in progress.

 The project is using `gnatprove` from the Alire community index.
 You can install it running this:
 ```